Effexor lawsuit lawyer for PPHN side effects, Settlement and Claims

 In 2004, the label for Effexor was updated to warn patients that infants who were exposed to the drug during the third trimester had developed complications which required tube feeding, respiratory support, and prolonged hospitalization.

 What are the birth defects linked to Effexor?

 Studies have shown that use of Effexor during the first trimester of pregnancy is linked to an increased risk of certain types of birth defects.

 - Septal heart defects

 - Craniosynostosis (skull deformity)

-The Hood National Law Group, has been representing people who were harmed by defective drugs all over the United States for decades.
+National Injury Help, has been representing people who were harmed by defective drugs all over the United States for decades.
 If your child was harmed because of this medication, contact the Effexor lawyers at the firm today as a class action lawsuit may begin so please schedule a free initial consultation.

 Effexor Lawsuits in these States: